Chart Color Schemes

 Infrastructure

-Rosewood has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Rosewood has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-A total of one project has been identified by AreaSearch as potentially impacting the area.
-Key projects include South East Queensland Intermodal Terminal Capacity, Ebenezer Regional Industrial Area, Cunningham Highway Upgrade - Yamanto Interchange to Ebenezer Creek (including Amberley Interchange), and Ipswich Better Bus Network.
-The following details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project expected to affect this region: South East Queensland Intermodal Terminal Capacity.
+Other notable projects include Ebenezer Regional Industrial Area, Cunningham Highway Upgrade from Yamanto Interchange to Ebenezer Creek (including Amberley Interchange), and Ipswich Better Bus Network.
+The following details these projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.